SumoLogic/sumologic-documentation/docs/integrations/saas-cloud/workday.md

 ## Before You Deploy

 Sumo Logic collects data from the User Activity and Signon Activity Reports via the Workday APIs.
-Once data collection is set up, the data in the Sumo Logic platform is analyzed via the Workday app in the Sumo Logic app catalog.
+Once data collection is set up, the data in the Sumo Logic platform is analyzed via the Workday app in the Sumo Logic **App catalog**.

 User activity data is collected through the Workday Activity Logs API.
 To ensure that no sensitive information is being sent to Sumo Logic via this report, please run the “User Activity” Report and check the columns (specifically the Target column).
 If the data contains sensitive info, you can enable data masking for the security group created in the steps outlined below by following the instructions in [this Workday doc](https://doc.workday.com/reader/Z9lz_01hqDMDg6NSf7wCBQ/uHBXsJmAzuJ2QFVU6D3o2w).

-## Collecting Logs for the Workday App
+## Collecting Logs for the Workday app

-This section explains how to collect logs from Workday and ingest them into Sumo Logic for use with the Workday App predefined dashboards and searches.
+This section explains how to collect logs from Workday and ingest them into Sumo Logic for use with the Workday app predefined dashboards and searches.

 These instructions assume that the Security Administrator, System Auditor, and Report Administrator security groups are assigned to the user who will be configuring data collection in the Workday portal.
 Make sure the account used does not belong to an employee otherwise custom reports created by the user may no longer be available when they leave the organization.